 Reducing your risk

-- The severity of the crime committed
+- The severity of the crime

-- The number and frequency of crimes committed
+- The frequency of criminal activity

 Finding a carrier